The Big Duck.

 Big Duck at Christmas time.

-Each year, (the first Wednesday in December) the Suffolk County Parks Department sponsors the Annual Holiday Lighting of the Big Duck.
+Each year, (the first Wednesday in December) the Suffolk County Parks Department sponsors the Annual Holiday Lighting of the Big Duck the first Wednesday after Thanksgiving.
 Local school children sing "Duck" carols, and warm refreshments including hot chocolate, cookies and doughnuts are served.
 Visitors join in singing the duck carols while awaiting the arrival of Santa Claus, transported by the Flanders Fire Department.
 Once Santa arrives, the switch is flipped and the Big Duck lights up for all to see.

 The Big Duck